anyfinetworks/vyatta-anyfi-gateway/README.md

           rekey-interval <int: INTERVAL>
           strict-rekey
           isolation             # Enable client device isolation.
-          optimize
-            arp                 # Rewrite ARP to unicast if possible. dhcp                # Rewrite DHCP to unicast if possible. port-range <txt: UDP PORT RANGE TO USE FOR THIS SERVICE>
+          port-range <txt: UDP PORT RANGE TO USE FOR THIS SERVICE>

 # Operational Commands